niebardzo/niebardzo.github.io/_posts/2020-05-29-gynvale-challenge-2.md

 ```

 Again, there are two checks which must be bypassed.
-From the code analysis, we know that to get the flag, we would have to make the secret parameter with the length longer than 800 and in the second condition, the string concatenation must trow the exception to retrive the flag.
+From the code analysis, we know that to get the flag, we would have to make the secret parameter with the length longer than 800 and in the second condition, the string concatenation must trow the exception to retrieve the flag.

 At this moment, we should do our lesson and refer to the Express documentation:
 https://expressjs.com/en/api.html#req.query